 Other phones take advantage of multiple cameras to take the same photo in multiple exposure levels.
 This is considered true HDR, but somehow the software has a hard time getting highlights and shadows quite right.

-Manufacturers set up their cameras and algorithms differently, so we can’t pinpoint the issue, but so far no phone has convinced us with their automatic implementation of HDR.
+Manufacturers set up their cameras and algorithms differently, so we can’t pinpoint the issue, but so far, no phone has convinced us of their automatic HDR implementation.
 Here is a sample of the difference between automatic HDR and true HDR.
-All were shot using the same phone (Moto E5 Plus) for a post in which we showcase what a professional photographer can do with a cheap smartphone camera.
+All were shot using the same phone (Moto E5 Plus) for a post where we showcase what a professional photographer can do with a cheap smartphone camera.

 How to make an HDR photo

 Those who want to take things to the next level should learn how to make HDR photos manually.
 This will give you more freedom to capture the details you want and customize the image to your liking.
 The end product will always be better than automatic HDR.